greg-schrammel/multicall-provider/README.md

 })
 ```

-And thats all 😆 your calls will now be batched and sent in a single multicall transaction
+And thats all 😆 your calls will now be batched and sent in a multicall transaction